 As is often the case in a small town, Calhoun doesn't have a public transportation system that people use for their commute.

 The people who call Calhoun home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calhoun residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Calhoun include English, German, Irish, Scottish, and Welsh.
+Important ancestries of people in Calhoun include German, English, Irish, Scottish, and Welsh.

 The most common language spoken in Calhoun is English.
 Other important languages spoken here include Spanish and Italian.